 Since everyone’s financial history and information are different, every mortgage application is going to be different as well.
-No one mortgage is like the other, because it is as unique as the individual/s who apply.
+No one mortgage is like the other.
+The process is as unique as the individuals who apply.
 Though there is a way to make it faster in some cases.

-Start out by creating a new folder on your computer or an online storage solution like Dropbox or Google Drive for scanned documents you submit electronically or may receive from your loan mortgage lender.
+Start out by creating a new folder on your computer or an online storage solution.
+Use Dropbox or Google Drive for scanned documents you submit electronically or may receive from your loan mortgage lender.
 Try to keep all the files organized and easy to find.

 It would be very beneficial for you to follow a checklist that will help you gather all of the financial documents you need.
 A detailed Purchase Checklist will refer to both employed and self-employed individuals that outlines what paperwork is required.